Longley Park View Care Home, Sheffield

 Longley Park Cafe

-Longley Park Café is built within the heart of the home and is open to service users, families and visitors.
+Longley Park View Café is located within the heart of the home and is open to service users, families and visitors.

-Visitors are able to sit in the Cafe to enjoy drinks and homemade treats, while socialising with their family and friends, or sitting back and relaxing to the music played on the Grand Piano.
+Visitors can sit in the café and enjoy drinks and homemade treats, while socialising with their family and friends, or relax and listen to the music played on the Grand Piano.

-Every month, Longley Park Café will host community groups.
-Individuals can attend with their friends, family and support workers for a change of environment, the chance to socialise with others and to form new friendships.
+The café is open to community groups and local charities to use as a free meeting space for monthly meetings, support groups, coffee mornings and training.
+Individuals can also attend with their friends, family and support workers for a change of environment, the chance to socialise with others and to form new friendships.

 Family, friends and visitors